qaisammari/RideChain/README.md

 # Smart Contract Properties

-1.    uint256 escrowBalance

-the balance that will be on hold till the ride is completed and approved by the rider and driver
+1. the balance that will be on hold till the ride is completed and approved by the rider and driver

+    uint256 escrowBalance

+2. the address of the rider in this ride

     address public rider

-the address of the rider in this ride
+3. the address of the driver who is taking this ride

     address public driver

-the address of the driver who is taking this ride
+4. address of the escrow contract

     address private escrow

-address of the escrow contract
+5. boolean indicating that the rider confirmed the completion of the ride

     bool riderOK

-boolean indicating that the rider confirmed the completion of the ride
+6. boolean indicating that the driver accepts the take this ride

     bool driverOK

-boolean indicating that the driver accepts the take this ride
+7. the cost of the drive in finney

     uint256 rideCost

-the cost of the drive in finney

 # Smart Contract Functions

+1. functio for the rider and driver can accept the ride

+    function accept()

-    function accept(): rider and driver can accept the ride function payBalance(): private function to send the payment to the driver once the ride is approved function orderRide(): this function for the rider to order the ride function cancel() : cancel the ride
+2. function to send the payment to the driver once the ride is approved by all parties

+    function payBalance()

+3. function for the rider to order the ride

+    function orderRide()

+4. function to cancel the ride

+    function cancel()

 # How to use

+ 1. Requirements

-     Requirements: node.js web3 truffle Infura react
+     node.js web3 truffle Infura react

+ 2. Deploy the smart contract

+ go to the SmartContracts directoy and run the deployment script

+    node deploy.js

-     Deploy the smart contract: go to the SmartContracts directoy and run node deploy.js In the Frontend: go to the Fronend directory and run npm start
+ for the demo UI, go to the Fronend directory and run the server

+    run npm start